 Add reserved beef, stir

 Cover lid, add to stove and cook for 40 min.

 Remove and let sit for 15 min – DO NOT PEEK

-Top with chopped parsley or cilantro – serve immediately
+Top with chopped parsley, scallions, chives an/ or cilantro – serve immediately

 First, make sure you’re set up to grill indoors.
 I live in New York City in a 50s era brick Brooklyn building.
 Suffice it to say, i have a gas oven.
 It’s taken me years to perfect indoor grilling – and i finally have!
 The trick?
 Use an UNSEASONED (i can not stress this enough) cast iron griddle with deep grates, and grill INSIDE your oven, directly on the bottom on top of the gas broiler below the oven floor.
 Not on the stove top.
 By grilling in your oven, you are closer replicating the heat radiation you get when grilling over coals than cooking with only direct heat from your stove.
 Also by opening and closing the oven door, you can mirror the convention effect of a lid.
 All in all, this is THE way to grill in your teeny tiny NYC kitchen all year long.
 You’re welcome!
 Never use oil directly on the grill.
 Make sure your protein or veg has a good coating of oil, but not too much or it’s smoke city.